davidfrantz/force/docs/source/components/lower-level/level2/param.rst

     | *Type:* Logical.
 Valid values: {TRUE,FALSE}
     | ``DO_TILE = TRUE``

-  * This is the tile white list.
+  * This is the tile allow-list.
     It is an optional file that holds all tiles that should be output.
     Tiles, which are not specified in this file are not written to disc.
     This paremeter is ignored if DO_TILE = FALSE.
-    If no tile white list should be used, give FILE_TILE = NULL, in which case all tiles are output.
+    If no tile allow-list should be used, give FILE_TILE = NULL, in which case all tiles are output.

     | *Type:* full file path
     | ``FILE_TILE = NULL``